 Theme park parking will be available at the Mickey & Friends and Pixar Pals parking structures, located off Disneyland Drive for a $25 fee.
 The parking structures open 60 minutes before the official park hours for that day.
 Somedays they open earlier than 60 minutes but it varies.
 They don’t allow you to start lining up any earlier and will make you drive around until a line starts to form.
 There will be no tram available at this time to take you to and from the parking structure.
 You will walk along the tram route, it takes about 12-15 minutes to walk to the gates.
 All of this will take you time.
 From the time you arrive to inside the gates takes about 30-45 min.
 If you’re parking here be patient.
 See below for other parking options.
 There are a few parking options on the Harbor side as well.
 The Toy Story parking lot is now open 60 minutes before the official park hours too.
 See map below.
 You can park here for $25 and then a bus will take you over to the Harbor entrance.
 The nice thing about this option is you go through security in the parking lot.
 When you are dropped off on the Harbor side you have a separate entrance right into the Esplanade, you bypass the Harbor side security checkpoint.
 Personally I would park at the Toy Story lot over the Mickey and Friends parking structure because you get to ride on a bus to the park.
 When you park at Mickey and Friends you have to walk the tram route.
 Until the tram is back I would park over at the Toy Story lot!

-I have confirmed, The Anaheim hotel, offers parking for $20 (coupon required, message me).
-Also the Anaheim Garden Walk is across Harbor and down the street (about 10-12 min walk).
+The Anaheim hotel, offers parking, the Anaheim Garden Walk is across Harbor and down the street (about 10-12 min walk).
 You pay by the hour at the Garden Walk to park.
 The first hour is free and then it’s $3 per hour to park up to $30 total for the day.
 Plus this location is open 24 hours, 7 days a week.
 The Best Western, Fairfield Inn, Tropicana and Grand Legacy no longer offer parking.
 The last option is Uber or Lyft to the Harbor side entrance and get dropped off.
 These locations and prices are subject to change.
 I continue to update this as things change.
 Updated 8-1-21

 Everyone wants to know what time to arrive.
 I always recommend arriving an hour before the official park hours posted.
 This allows you to hit the rides first thing before lines start to build up.
 If that’s your goal plan to arrive by 7:00 a.m.
 No matter which side you line up on that will give you plenty of time to get through security and the entrance turnstiles.
-They are letting guests through the gates about and hour before the posted park hours.
+They are letting guests through security about an hour before the posted park hours and through the gates around 7:30 a.m.
 This is an ever changing situation.
-Last week over at Disneyland they were holding everyone at the hub at the end of Main Street until 8:00 a.m.
+At Disneyland they were holding everyone at the hub at the end of Main Street until 8:00 a.m. then letting guests on rides.
 And over at DCA they open the gates and let guests on rides like Soarin’ and Radiator Racers.
 So arriving early is very beneficial because from day to day it changes.
 You never know exactly when they are going to let guests in.

 Here’s a look at our timeline from June 17th the park opened at 9:00 a.m.